Thug Life (2001 film)

-Thug Life is a 2001 film written, produced, and directed by Greg Carter.
+Thug Life is a 2001 American crime drama film written, produced, and directed by Greg Carter.
+Thug Life features hip-hop and reggae artists Vybz Kartel, Willie D, The Lady of Rage, and Napoleon.

+Plot

 A young man trying to grow up straight in a crime-ridden neighborhood finds himself on the run after a friend accidentally lures him into a trap in this hard-edged urban drama.
-Boo (Thomas Miles) grew up in a rough section of Houston, TX, where many see crime as their only way out.
-Boo is determined to leave the street life behind and build an honest career for himself as a plumber, but his longtime friend Mecca (Gregory O. Stewart) talks Boo into helping him out as he tries to sell a stolen vehicle.
+Boo grew up in a rough section of Houston, Texas, where many see crime as their only way out.
+Boo is determined to leave the street life behind and build an honest career for himself as a plumber, but his longtime friend Mecca talks Boo into helping him out as he tries to sell a stolen vehicle.
 Things don't go as planned, and when shots ring out, Boo and Mecca discover they've been framed for the murder of a gang leader and have to get out of Houston at once if they are to stand any chance of surviving the night.
-Thug Life also features noted hip-hop and reggae artists Vybz Kartel, Willie D., The Lady of Rage, and Napoleon.